Zirui0102/C-LCIKG/README.md

 2. Install the required dependencies using the provided requirements.txt file.

-3. Run the code (data examples are provided
+3. Run the code (using example datasets).